smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 23. Check Constraints

 A check constraint is a rule that enforces a condition on the values entered into a column to ensure data integrity.
 It restricts the values stored in a column by evaluating a Boolean expression.
-The data modification (such as an `INSERT` or `UPDATE`) will only be accepted if the condition is met.
+Data modifications (such as `INSERT` or `UPDATE`) will only be accepted if the condition is met.

 The `refereced_minor_id` column will populate with an integer corresponding to the column on which the constraint is dependent.